 - N. Odor.
-Offensive odor, including but not limited to, body odor due to poor personal hygiene, overpowering perfume or cologne, or odors from for items brought into the Library, that causes a nuisance is prohibited.
+Offensive odor, including but not limited to body odor due to poor personal hygiene, overpowering perfume, or cologne that causes a nuisance is prohibited.
 (For example, if the patron's odor interferes with staff or other patrons' use of the Library, the patron violates this Policy). - O. Phones.
-Those patrons desiring to use phones to place or receive calls must use the phones quietly so as not to disturb other patrons, outside of the Library building or in the Library's lobby.
+Phone calls are prohibited in the Library, except in the lobby.
+Those patrons desiring to use phones to place or receive calls must use the phones outside of the Library buildings or in the Library's lobby.
 Phones shall be placed on silent or vibrate mode upon entering the Library. - P. Library Policies.
-Patrons must adhere to all Library Policies. - Q. Identification; Masks.
-Patrons must provide identification to Library staff when requested.
-A mask, hood, or device by which any portion of the face is so hidden, concealed, or covered as to conceal the identity of the wearer is prohibited on Library Property, except for persons wearing head covering or veils pursuant to religious beliefs or customs. - R. Tables or Structures on Library Property.
-No person may use or set up a table, stand, sign or similar structure on Library Property.
+Patrons must adhere to all Library Policies.

+- Q. Identification.
+Patrons must provide identification to Library staff when requested. - R. Tables or Structures on Library Property.
+No person may use or set up a table, stand, sign or similar structure on Library property.
 This does not apply to Library-sponsored or co-sponsored events. - S. Smoking; Tobacco or Marijuana Use.
-Smoking, using e-cigarettes, vaping, electronic nicotine delivery systems or chewing tobacco is prohibited on Library Property.
-Using, smoking or possessing marijuana on Library property is also prohibited.
+Smoking, using e-cigarettes, vaping, electronic nicotine delivery systems or chewing tobacco is prohibited on Library property.
+Using, smoking or possessing marijuana on Library property is prohibited. - T. Shirts and Shoes.
+Shirts and shoes are required for health reasons and must be worn at all times inside the Library and on Library property.